mohsafwat23/senior-design/README.md

-# ME 352 senior-design, the University of Wisoncin-Madison
+# ME 352 senior-design, the University of Wisconsin-Madison
 Landing a quadrotor on a moving platform

 # Special thanks: